The Acceleration Fund

 Our hope is that the funding will enable organisations to make highly impactful services accessible to more blind and vision impaired people.

-The Acceleration Fund will award grants of up to £75,000 to groups of between two and four organisations to work together to expand the geographic and demographic reach of existing services.
+The Acceleration Fund awards grants of up to £75,000 to groups of between two and four organisations to work together to expand the geographic and demographic reach of existing services.

 The Beacon Centre - Transforming health and social care through lived experience